aridjayarecipes/cutesrecipes.web.app/content/post/2011-recipe-of-any-night-of-the-week-mixed-fruit-stuffed-mango-pancake.md

 - " For Garnishing"
 - "as needed tutti frutti"
 recipeinstructions:
-- "For Stuffing: Heat a pan and add chopped fruits like apple, banana and kiwi and pomegranate's pearls and mango puree.
+- "For Stuffing: Heat a pan and add chopped fruits like apple, banana and kiwi and pomegranate&#39;s pearls and mango puree.
 Cook until fruits will soft."
 - "Remove it in a bowl and add salt and lemon juice and mix it well.
 Now our stuffing is ready."
 - "For Pancake: In a Bowl add wheat flour, honey, baking powder, and mango puree and mix well.
 Add milk little by little and make a batter."
 - "The batter should not thick and watery."